Real Money vs Cryptocurrency

 December 7, 2025

-History of real money
+History of real

-Money lets people buy or sell their products and labor instead
+Money lets people buy or sell their products and labor

-other goods or labor.
-Later, paper currency was easier to carry than coins and safer
+than exchanging other goods or labor.
+Later, paper currency was easier to carry

-to trace and verify using its unique serial numbers.
-Checks were even easier
+than coins and safer to trace and verify using its unique serial numbers.

-and safer because recipients had to show an identification card at a bank to
+Checks were even easier and safer because recipients had to show an

-cash or deposit the check.
+identification card at a bank to cash or deposit the check.

 Electronic payment systems are now much faster than checks